-- adverse business decisions. - is not held for day to day liquidity.
+- i Earnings risk The risk due to uncertainty in future reported earnings arising from adverse changes in the business environment and from adverse business decisions. - ii Liquidity risk The risk that the Bank cannot meet or generate sufficient cash resources to meet its cash out goings as they fall due.
+Capital is not held for day to day liquidity.
 Instead a portfolio of cash, highly liquid instruments and committed funding lines is held.
-This largely mitigates the requirement to hold additional capital for liquidity risk, however capital is held to allow for excessive costs of raising suitable funds in adverse market conditions. - from the mutual status of SBS. - will cause a decline in the customer base, costly litigation or impact future earnings and funding. - The Bank has made an internal capital allocation of \$45 million to cover these identified risks (31 March 2022 \$30 million).
+This largely mitigates the requirement to hold additional capital for liquidity risk, however capital is held to allow for excessive costs of raising suitable funds in adverse market conditions. - iii Access to capital The risk that the Bank may not be able to raise additional capital as required in a timely manner, particularly arising from the mutual status of SBS. - iv Reputational risk The potential that negative publicity regarding the bank's business practices or financial position, whether true or not, will cause a decline in the customer base, costly litigation or impact future earnings and funding.

+The Bank has made an internal capital allocation of \$45 million to cover these identified risks (31 March 2022 \$30 million).